Sour Power! 20+ Fermented Food Recipes for Vegans

 6. Peanut Butter & Chocolate Fermented Oatmeal

-Breakfast is the first and most important meal of the day, so kick-start it off with a bowl of fermented oatmeal.
-Unlike ready-made packet oatmeal that is often laden with refined sugar, keep it super simple with this homemade recipe.
-Super yummy, and nutritious and will satisfy even those with a sweet tooth.
+Breakfast is the first and most important meal of the day, right?
+So kick it off with a bowl of fermented oatmeal!
+Unlike ready-made packet oatmeal that is often laden with refined sugar, keep it simple with this homemade recipe.
+Super yummy, and super nutritious, this is one of those fermented vegan recipes that will satisfy those with a sweet tooth.

 Get the recipe here.